nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Go to the save file located in the file `data` and add garbage values, for example, add `!` or `-` to a persons' contact number.
+   1. Open the save file `SoCompiler.json` located in the file `data` and add garbage values.
+For example, add `!` or `-` to a persons' contact number.
    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: App opens with no person or module loaded.
 Save file is wiped clean.